 - a.
 In determining the duration of the programme, training providers should consider: - the outcomes of the primary and prevocational medical education and training stages related to the vocational scope of practice - the programme and graduate outcomes for the vocational medical training programme, and the role of the vocationally registered doctor in the health sector - possible alternatives to time-based educational requirements such as outcomes-defined programme elements, measurements of competencies, logbooks of clinical skills and workplace experiences.
 Such alternatives depend highly on agreed valid and reliable methods for measuring individual achievements. - b.
 Policies about flexible training options should be readily available to supervisors and trainees. - c.
-Māori vocational trainees are likely to have: - a wide set of whānau and cultural obligations, including, for example, marae-based responsibilities and attending tangihanga of extended whānau members, and - expectations placed on them by their local Māori communities, about care that the vocational trainee may provide for them.
+Vocational trainees who identify as Māori may have: - a wide set of whānau and cultural obligations, for example, marae-based responsibilities and attending tangihanga of extended whānau members, and - additional expectations placed on them by Māori communities and organisations, about care that the vocational trainee may provide for them.

-The engagement of Māori trainees with their local Māori community may bring value to training providers, through enhancing its wider cultural understanding, cultural competence and local relationships.
-While training providers need to ensure training and service requirements are fulfilled, enabling Māori vocational trainees to respond to their cultural obligations is likely to require a flexible approach.
+The engagement of trainees who identify as Māori with Māori communities and organisations brings value to training providers, through enhancing local relationships and the provider's own cultural safety.
+While training providers need to ensure training and service requirements are fulfilled, recognising cultural loading and enabling vocational trainees who identify as Māori to respond to cultural obligations is likely to require a flexible approach.

 - d.
-Training providers should provide guidance and support to supervisors and trainees on the implementation and review of flexible training arrangements. - ed.
+Training providers should provide guidance and support to supervisors and trainees on the implementation and review of flexible training arrangements. - e.
 Training providers should monitor how flexible training options are being used by supervisors and trainees, and to measure their success by incorporating appropriate questions in surveys and by analysing the pattern of applications by trainees.
 They are also encouraged to work with the training sites and employers to create appropriate opportunities for flexible training.